 Recently, Emily discovered a passion for creative portraits, which she combined with brand work.
 She has had the pleasure of collaborating with multiple local apparel brands and brands across Canada.

 In August 2022, Emily was one of 20 Canadian photographers selected for the Canon Futures program, a 12-month mentorship program working with and learning from some of Canada's top photographers and creative professionals as well as other fellow young creators across Canada.

 Emily prides herself on being active in all aspects of the planning process alongside her clients.
 No matter the project, Emily works to make sure the client feels involved at every stage of every shoot, and that the model is always comfortable and confident.

 MY SELF-PORTRAIT JOURNEY

 Along with shooting portraits of others, I also practice the art of self portraits!

 My first self-portrait was a simple headshot.
-After that, I have been influenced to experiment with unique and creative forms of self-portraits involving props, or more technical photography skills
+After that, I was eager to experiment with unique and creative forms of self-portraits involving props and more technical photography skills

 I have found this style of photography challenging simply because of all the elements needed to create the image now that I am the one in front and behind the camera.

-Despite the challenges, there have been many positive outcomes to experimenting with self-portraits.
+Despite the challenges, there have been many positive outcomes with my self-portrait journey.
 The main one was that it taught me how to pose.
 This has translated into my work with clients giving me a better understanding of how to pose and direct the subject I am working with.